Cool Old Games

 Geigel

-A game that is popular in Württemberg, which is a large region in the south-west of Germany.
+A game that is popular in Württemberg, which is a large region in the South-West of the country.
 This game utilizes the same special deck used above in Watten, with the alternate suits in use.
-Geigel must be played with an even number of Players, however a 3-Player game is possible.
+Geigel must be played with an even number of Players, however, a 3-Player game is possible.
 First Player to score 101 points wins.

 Schnapsen